 Using the right tool for a particular gardening chore makes it less labor-intensive and more enjoyable.
-This applies to harvesting as well, where the right tool is dictated by the type of crop you are gathering.
-Many gardening tools come in short-handled styles for small or raised gardens, and standard long-handled ones for the big jobs.
+This applies to harvesting as well, where the right tool is dictated by the type of crop you're gathering.
+Many gardening tools come in short-handled styles for small or raised gardens and standard long-handled ones for the big jobs.
 Caring for your tools and storing them properly at the end of the season ensures their usefulness for years to come.

-A well-sharpened garden knife can be invaluable in cutting cabbage (Brassica oleracea var. capitata) from their thick stems.
-A short-handled machete also works well here, as it does when harvesting other heavy vegetables such as winter squash (Cucurbita maxima).
-Well-sharpened garden shears do a great job of harvesting herbs and leafy vegetables such as leaf lettuces (Lactuca sativa) and spinach (Spinacea oleracea).
+A well-sharpened garden knife can be invaluable in cutting cabbage from thick stems.
+A short-handled machete also works well here, as it does when harvesting other heavy vegetables such as winter squash.
+Well-sharpened garden shears do a great job of harvesting herbs and leafy vegetables such as leaf lettuces and spinach.

 An old-fashioned garden hod does double duty as a harvesting basket and as a strainer for rinsing vegetables as you bring them in from the garden.
-Constructed of a wide-mesh screen attached to a wooden frame, the hod makes quick work of cleaning roots vegetables such a potatoes, carrots, and beets (Beta vulgaris).
+Constructed of a wide-mesh screen attached to a wooden frame, the hod makes quick work of cleaning roots vegetables such as potatoes, beets, and carrots.
 You can spray the produce right in the hod and allow them to drip-dry in a warm, airy place, or you can dunk the whole thing in water to soak the vegetables clean.
 Mesh produce bags double as storage bags that allow air to circulate, and can also be used to dip and rinse vegetables.